danaronson/pubsub/README.md

     * Initial version with support for both python2 and python3
 * 0.2:
     * Subscription type support to allow multiple subscribers
+* 0.3:
+    * Added collect argument to subscribe